-The Cranfield Doctoral Network holds an Annual Conference where you will have the opportunity to showcase your research and network with your peers from across the University.
+The Cranfield Doctoral Network holds an annual conference where you will have the opportunity to showcase your research and network with your peers from across the University.

-Doctoral Researchers' Core Development programme (DRCD)
+Doctoral Researchers' Core Development (DRCD) programme

-Our programme supports you as a researcher and provides a framework for you to base your on-going professional development in your future career.
-It is offered through a variety of routes; face-to-face workshops, interactive lectures, webinars, online material and other resources.
+Our programme supports you as a researcher and provides a framework for you to base your ongoing professional development in your future career.
+It is offered through a variety of routes: face-to-face workshops, interactive lectures, webinars, online material and other resources.
 While every PhD is unique our resources are linked to typical key stages of your research journey to support you as require.

 The transferable employability and personal development skills will not just support you in in your time at Cranfield but they are also highly valued by future employers.